 interactive investor’s SIPP has a set monthly fee that’s not based on your investment amount.
 This can be pricey for smaller investments but can work out quite cost effective when investing £100,000 or more.

 How much does an interactive investor SIPP cost?

 interactive investor charges £19.99 per month for its SIPP account.
-This also gets you access to other products too, such as the stocks and shares ISA, junior ISA and trading account.
+This also gets you access to other products too, such as a stocks and shares ISA, a junior ISA and a trading account.

 interactive investor SIPP features

 You get a free trade each month with interactive investor, which you can use to buy or sell an investment.
 It’s got some ready-made funds and expert ideas to help you out, too.

 Hargreaves Lansdown offers quite a lot of support to its customers, regardless of whether you need a ready-made portfolio, a few ideas to get you started or guidance over the phone.

 How much does the Hargreaves Lansdown SIPP cost?